Kelly Starrett: Athletic and fitness career

-Starrett received a Doctor of Physical Therapy from Samuel Merritt University in 2007.
-In 2009, the Starretts started their fitness website MobilityWOD, which has been praised as a top fitness blog by Outside Magazine and other outlets.
+Starrett received a Doctorate degree in Physical Therapy from Samuel Merritt University in 2007.
+In 2008, the Starretts started their fitness website MobilityWOD, (renamed to The Ready State in 2019) which has been praised as a top fitness blog by Outside Magazine and other outlets.

 Since 2013, Starrett's fitness career has focused primarily on publishing and continued CrossFit and mobility training.
 He was featured by 60 Minutes Sports in 2014 for his work on posture and mobility, and has worked with his wife on a children's fitness nonprofit in 2015.

 Writing

-Starrett is the author of three books on fitness and mobility.
+Starrett is the author of three books about fitness and mobility.
 Before writing full-length books, Starrett contributed articles to the Crossfit Journal, focusing on the basics of posture and gait.
-He has continued in this vein with his first book, The Supple Leopard (2013), which highlights basic mechanics and range of motion.
-Becoming a Supple Leopard was generally well received, making the New York Times bestselling sports books list, though it did receive criticism for being "a trial and error method rather than a system of standard operating procedures to diagnose and fix movement."
+His first book, The Supple Leopard (2013), highlights basic mechanics and range of motion.
+Becoming a Supple Leopard made the New York Times bestselling sports books list, though it did receive criticism for being "a trial and error method rather than a system of standard operating procedures to diagnose and fix movement."

-Following the success of Becoming a Supple Leopard, Starrett released Ready to Run with coauthor T.J.
+Starrett then released Ready to Run with coauthor T.J.
 Murphy in 2014.
 Ready to Run examines shoe choice and foot health as well as exercises to improve running biomechanics and mobility.
-Erin Bresini, writing for Outside Magazine described the book as offering relief from running injuries.
+Erin Bresini, writing for Outside Magazine, described the book as offering relief from running injuries.
 In his review for Breaking Muscle, Doug Dupont found the book "simple and accurate," but noted that the book "might not meet expectations" since it does not contain actual training plans.

-Starrett's 2016 book Deskbound was coauthored with his wife Juliet Starrett and Glen Cardoza.
+Starrett's 2016 book Deskbound was coauthored with his wife, Juliet Starrett, and Glen Cardoza.
 Deskbound describes the physiological and epidemiological effects of a sedentary lifestyle.
-The book was precipitated by the launch of the Starretts' nonprofit, StandUpKids, which raises money to purchase standing desks for children in schools.
+The book was precipitated by the launch of the Starretts' nonprofit, StandUp Kids, which raises money to purchase standing desks for children in schools.

-Starrett has a chapter giving advice in Tim Ferriss' book Tools of Titans.